magento/catalog-storefront/app/code/Magento/CatalogStorefront/README.md

 ## Logging

-In case of error log file storefront-catalog.log will be created
+In case of error occurs log file storefront-catalog.log will be created

 To enable debug logging add the following configuration to env.php: